freeCodeCamp/freeCodeCamp/guide/english/css/css3-backgrounds/index.md

 ---
 ## CSS3 Backgrounds

-The CSS `background` shorthand property is used to define multiples properties like :
+The CSS `background` shorthand property is used to define multiple properties like :

 `background-color`, `background-image`, `background-repeat`, `background-attachment` and `background-position`